 Ginny is passionate about sharing her medical journey with others, especially her NDE experiences.
-She hopes, through her efforts, to change the way we look at medications, especially opiod and narcotic medications.
+Through her efforts she hopes to change the way we look at medications, especially opiod and narcotic medications.
 Please see the materials provided below to find out more about the progress being made to influence federal agencies and the American Medical Association's (AMA) to change their current "Standard of Care" model.

 On this page below you will find a significant amount of information regarding our public agencies and the fight against opioids.

 See our "Home" page for recent articles written about Ginny.